 The upper back, medically known as thoracic spine, is controlled by the thoracic region of the spinal cord, as well as the thoracic spinal nerves leading to it.
 Twelve vertebrae make up the thoracic spine, and each is attached to a rib.
 This creates a cage, which protects the vital organs.
 Upper back pain can develop anywhere from the base of the neck to the bottom of the ribcage.
-If a nerve in this area is injured, irritated, or pinched, you may feel pain in other areas where the nerve travels, such as your arms, belly, and chest.
+If a nerve in this area is injured, irritated, or pinched, you may feel pain in other areas where the nerve travels, such as your arms, belly, trunk, and chest.

 One-sided upper back pain is common, as well.
 Most commonly, sufferers of right upper back pain are sedentary, right-handed people.
 Those with upper left back pain, on the other hand, are typically left-handed.
 Chronic upper back pain, when neglected, can become a very serious problem.
 Talk to your doctor to determine the best course of action.

 Knowing the underlying cause of your upper back pain is important to developing a safe and effective treatment plan.
 Here are common root causes of upper back pain.

 Poor lifting technique when picking up something heavy leads to injury and pain.

 Over time, sitting or standing with a rounded back and with shoulders hunched forward results in pain and stiffness.
 This is because poor posture places your ligaments, muscles, discs, and nerves under too much stress.
 Ultimately it creates an imbalance, with some areas being over-stretched while others are short and stiff.